ntua-unit-of-control-and-informatics/jaqpot-site/docusaurus/docs/jaqpotpy/Scikit-learn models/Domain of Applicability.md

 )
 ```

-Finally, we use the trained model to check if the test data are in or out of the domain of applicability.
-The `predict_doa` method also evaluates the domain of applicability for the predictions.
+Finally, we use the trained model to check if the test data are in or out of the domain of applicability, using `predict_doa` method.

 ```python
 doa_predictions = jaqpot_model.predict_doa(test_dataset)